Tips for social distancing and the outdoors

 Stay local as much as possible

 Now is a good time to explore trails, parks and outdoor spaces close to your home, including those in the city or suburbs.
-Traveling long distances to a trailhead or recreation area risks spreading the virus to other communities, especially if you are from King, Snohomish or Pierce counties where community infection is widespread.
 Doing what we can to limit opportunities for spreading the virus to rural communities where medical services are already a scarce resource is important.

 Think about what you really need from nature at the moment, and whether you can obtain it without interaction with remote communities.

 While in the outdoors, do your best to continue to maintain a six-foot distance from others.
+Wear a mask whenever you cannot.
 Be mindful of those around you—if other people are already stopped at a viewpoint, try stopping on your way back down.
 If the parking lot of your favorite hike looks full, move on to a different hike you’ve been meaning to try.

 Bring your own lunch and limit stops